filamentgroup/loadJS/README.md

 ## Limitations

-`loadJS` is does nothing to manage execution order of requested scripts, so we do not advise using it to load multiple javascript files that depend on one another.
+`loadJS` does nothing to manage execution order of requested scripts, so we do not advise using it to load multiple javascript files that depend on one another.
 It simply fetches a script and executes it as soon as possible.
 You can certainly use `loadJS` to load multiple scripts as long as those scripts are designed to execute independently of any other scripts being loaded by `loadJS`.

 #### Contributions and bug fixes